Norbis/SwaggerClient-EveOnline/docs/Api/MarketApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCorporationsCorporationIdOrdersHistory**
-> \Swagger\Client\Model\GetCorporationsCorporationIdOrdersHistory200Ok[] getCorporationsCorporationIdOrdersHistory($corporation_id, $datasource, $if_none_match, $page, $token)
+> object[] getCorporationsCorporationIdOrdersHistory($corporation_id, $datasource, $if_none_match, $page, $token)

 List historical orders from a corporation

-List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  --- Alternate route: `/dev/corporations/{corporation_id}/orders/history/`  Alternate route: `/legacy/corporations/{corporation_id}/orders/history/`  Alternate route: `/v1/corporations/{corporation_id}/orders/history/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader
+List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  --- Alternate route: `/dev/corporations/{corporation_id}/orders/history/`  Alternate route: `/v2/corporations/{corporation_id}/orders/history/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader

 ### Example
 ```php